 NOMINATION AND REMUNERATION COMMITTEE & STAKEHOLDERS RELATIONSHIP COMMITTEE

 The Nomination and Remuneration Committee comprises of Mr. S N Talwar (Chairman) andMr.
 Viren Raheja Mr. B K Syngal and Mr. S B Ghia as its members.
 The Committee has laiddown a Policy for remuneration of Directors KMP and other Employees.
 A copy of the Policyforms part of this Report as ANNEXURE I.

 The Stakeholders Relationship Committee comprises of Mr. S B Ghia (Chairman) and Mr. PSrikar Reddy and Ms. Radhika Rajan as its members.

 DIVIDEND DISTRIBUTION POLICY

-As required under SEBI (LODR) Regulations 2015 your Company has established DividendDistribution Policy.
-A copy of the Policy forms part of this Report as ANNEXURE II.
+As required under SEBI (LODR) Regulations 2015 your Company has established DividendDistribution Policy with effect from 3rd February 2017.
+The DividendDistribution Policy is available on the website of the Companyhttps://www.sonata-software.com/sites/default/files/reports/DIVIDEND%20DISTRIBUTION%20POLICY.pdf

 EMPLOYEE STOCK OPTION PLAN "ESOP"